Financial Literacy

 Are you struggling to pay your bills each month?
 Feeling overwhelmed by your finances and have no idea where to start?
 Catholic Charities Loan and Financial Education program has been serving the community for over 20 years.
 We serve all people without regard to age, race, or religion.
 We are dedicated to providing free financial education and budgeting services to those who are socioeconomically disadvantaged.
 Our caring and experienced counselors will work with you one-on-one to develop a personalized budget, offer tips on how to save money, and provide resources for achieving your financial goals.
 Investing in your financial well-being has never been more important.
 Don’t let fear or financial stress hold you back any longer.

 Loans are available to qualified applicants for cars, Immigration fees, childcare costs, home repairs, job training, school tuition, and other unplanned expenses.
 Loans are issued to a third party and cannot be used for past due bills or outstanding debt.
-(Low interest loans take an average of 4 to 6 weeks for approval.)
+(Loans take an average of 4 to 6 weeks for approval.)

 Services